spitlo/space/README.md

 - [x] Set an initial background while loading image
 - [x] Leave octave out of scales and set at random on play?
 - [x] Randomize effects on load
+- [ ] Enable "saving" all settings in a URI fragment